-Three Simple Decision Making Tools
+Three Simple Decision-Making Tools

 We make decisions all the time.
-Big ones, small ones, easy and tough.
+Big ones, small ones, easy and challenging.
 Making the right choice can be obvious, and sometimes it requires time invested in thought.
 Luckily we have simple tools to help.

 (1) Pro & Con

 First, the basic Pro and Con list.
 A list of the good and bad aspects of a particular choice.